-Put down the devices
+Put down your devices

 Nothing makes time slip away quite so quickly as the black hole of the Internet.
 From Facebook, we might click on a link posted by a friend, and from that site we might find other links, which lead us to other sites, which lead us to other links, ad infinitum.
 Hours may go by without a moment spent living viscerally in our bodies.
 We may also find ourselves rushing through other, more meaningful activities because of the time we accidentally lost while scrolling on our phones.